dannilics2015/BoardGames/README.md

 1.1 Compare to non-Admin role, an Admin user has an extra session which is called the “Administrator Session”, in where the Admin user can see detailed information about all the registered users.
 Moreover, the Admin can also delete registered users.

-2. Each user can manage their own profile, update their information except their username.
+<li>2.
+Each user can manage their own profile, update their information except their username.</li>

-3. After log in, user can see the homepage.
+Three.
+After log in, user can see the homepage.
 In their homepage, they can navigate to all other available pages and access different features.

 3.1 First part in the Homepage will display a photo slider, showing a few interesting pictures about board games.